Han-Sim/blog.hansim.dev/src/pages/posts/0017-JS-OOP.md

   let defaultLocation = { x: 0, y: 0 };

-  //this approach can only allow them to read defaultLocation this.getDefaultLocation = function() {
+  // this approach can only allow them to read defaultLocation this.getDefaultLocation = function() {
     return defaultLocation;
   }